 In the meantime, it is all the more important that you protect your rights by ensuring your inheritance is secured in your spouse or partner’s Will or alternatively by making a claim under the 1975 Act.
 Inheritance Act claims must be commenced at the earliest opportunity after death as there is a 6 month time limit from the Grant of Representation.

-We are also willing to bring claims under the 1975 Act on a No Win, No Fee basis if the prospects of success are reasonable.
+We are able to bring claims under the Inheritance Act on a No Win, No Fee basis if the prospects of success are reasonable.

 If you are a bereaved spouse, civil partner or unmarried partner and unsure of your right to an inheritance from their estate then call us on freephone 0808 139 1599 for a free assessment of your claim.